-The core financial statements outlined above are supported Authority's financial position for the year ended 31st March 2 accounts to navigate the extensive supporting notes. , Peter Davies Date Chief Officer - Resources (Acting S151 Officer)
+The core financial statements outlined above are supported by notes to further assist the reader in interpreting the Authority's financial position for the year ended 31st March 2022.
+The notes are sectioned to aid the user of the accounts to navigate the extensive supporting notes.

+from 8th August 2022 Peter Davies Deputy Chief Executive (S151 Officer) Date